pololu/p-star-examples/usb-imu-lsm6.X/README.md

 ## Example uses

+The accelerometer readings can be used to detect which way is up, or to detect shaking or vibrations.

+If you calibrate for the gyro's zero-rate level, you can sum up the gyro readings for upwards axis in order to see how far a robot has turned to the left or right.

+The example could be expanded to implement sensor fusion.

 It would be possible to take pieces of this example, such as the USB code or the I2C code, and reuse them in different applications.

-The example could be expanded to implement sensor fusion.

 ## Source file organization